GaiaGit/NDReact-Project02/README.md

 # Whould you rather?
+My project complete the module React&Redux.

-App that lets a user play the “Would You Rather?” game.
+The App lets a user play the “Would You Rather?” game.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.

 ## GETTING STARTED
 This project was bootstrapped with [Create React App] (https://github.com/facebookincubator/create-react-app).